 - I work in investment banking.
 Specifically, as an M&A advisor, I broker the sale of medium-sized privately held businesses.
 It's a lot of spreadsheets, emailing, hand holding and psychoanalysis… I really like it.
 It's fun!

 - Weirdly enough, even though I am a former Marine/investment banker, I am politically liberal.
 Elizabeth Warren is my political spirit animal.
-I'm bummed she decided not to run for prez :( Especially now that we are in the middle of either settling for Hillary or flirting with the Trumpocalypse... ;) In I started my adult life as a conservative Republican and, slowly but surely, politically evolved into a progressive.
+I'm quite chagrined that we have collectively decided to trigger the Trumpocalypse though.
+I started my adult life as a conservative Republican and, slowly but surely, politically evolved into a progressive.
 Weird but true ;)

 - I'm well traveled (40+ countries).
 Discovering different places, people and cultures energizes me and feeds my curiosity about the world and the people who live on it.

 - I am good at thinking quickly on my feet and knowing what to do in an emergency (blown tire on the freeway, zombie apocalypse... etc.).

 - Has everyone on OK Cupid petted tigers but me?
 I am feeling a little left out now…

 - I was lucky enough to have the opportunity last summer and early fall to work remotely.
 I went hog wild with it and ended up spending the majority of that time in Europe and California.
-I was a happy nomad - traveling, visiting friends, and seeing cool stuff.
+I was a happy digital nomad - traveling, visiting friends, and seeing cool stuff.

 - I like to work out.
 I am back in the gym again and enjoy weight lifting and cardio (well, maybe “enjoy cardio” is a little too strongly worded…).

 - I have lived in six states and on four continents.
-I lived in Hawaii for three years as a young Marine lieutenant.
+I lived in Hawaii for three years as a Marine lieutenant in my mid-twenties.
 It was possibly the high water mark of my life ;)

 - The Australian “outback” is really friggin dangerous.
 Snakes, crocodiles and spiders... and the women roar and men chunder...